MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing-part3-allocation-fulfillment-purchasing.md

 You can change the link to an existing purchase order by deleting the existing link and then adding a link to a different purchase order using the PO Commitment for Sales Document window.
 To delete the existing link in this window, Sales Order Processing must be set up to allow deletion of purchase order commitments.

 You can also delete the link from the Sales Commitments for Purchase Order window in Purchase Order Processing.
-For more information, see *Removing an existing link to a purchase order* on page 162.
+For more information, see [Removing an existing link to a purchase order](#removing-an-existing-link-to-a-purchase-order).

 #### To change the link to a purchase order